AnimaVR/NeuroSync_Player/README.md

 ### **06/03/2025 Bug fixes**

 - Text to audio when using Elevenlabs was returning static.
 Bug left over from OpenAI realtime addition, fixed.
-- Realtime audio loading then needing correcting, temporary fix added.
+- Realtime audio loading then needed correcting, temporary fix added.
 - Refactored everything to keep it in its own place.
 Some things are still messy and are a WIP.

 Added Llama3.1 api samples to help you get started with LLM integration locally.